FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

   minutes.
 You can deviate from this default.
 Multiple options are provided for defining relative or absolute time ranges.
 The time range you define is instantly applied to all log data.

-- In the bottom right part of the **Discover** page, you can view the **log data** returned by your search queries.
+- In the bottom part of the **Discover** page, you can view the **log data** returned by your search queries.
 Depending on whether you have filtered the data by index fields, the log data is either restricted to these fields or entire records are displayed.

-- On the left side of the **Discover** page below the search box, you see the **index fields** from the indices that match the current index pattern.
-You can select individual fields to modify which log data is displayed on the right side.
+- Above the histogram of log count, you see the **Selected fields** from the indices that match the current index pattern.
+You can select individual fields to modify which log data is displayed below.

   Select a field from the **Available Fields** section for this purpose and use **add**.
 To remove a field, select it in the **Selected Fields** section and use **remove**.

-  From the field list, you can expand a field by simply clicking it.
-This shows the most common values for the field.
+  When selecting a field from the field list, the most common values for the field are shown.
 You can also set field values as filter, or you can exclude log data with specific field values.

-- If a time field is configured for the current index pattern, the distribution of log entries over time is displayed in a **histogram** in the top right part of the **Discover** page.
+- If a time field is configured for the current index pattern, the distribution of log entries over time is displayed in a **histogram** above the display of log data.

   By default, the histogram shows the number of logs entries versus time, matched by the underlying query and time filter.
 You can click the bars in the histogram to narrow down the time filter.

 Queries can be saved and re-used.
 They can also be shared with other users.
-For this purpose, use the options located to the right of the search box along the top of the log management
+For this purpose, use the options provided above the search box:
-window:

-- To save a query, use **Save Search**.
+- To save a query, use **Save**.
 Saving a query means saving both the query syntax and the current index pattern.

-- To load a query, use **Load Saved Search**.
+- To load a query, use **Open**.
 A saved query can be loaded and used by any OpenStack or Monitoring Service operator.

-- To share a query with other users, use **Share Search**.
+- To share a query with other users, use **Share**.
 The option displays a direct link to the query that you can forward.
 As a prerequisite for using a direct link, a user must have CMM access.